Cancer Biology Ph.D. Program

 The problem of cancer in the 21st century remains a national priority.
 Our Cancer Biology program and NCI-designated Cancer Center provide an understanding of the basic science, public health, and clinical problems of human cancer.
 We foster the intellectual, technical, and communications skills required to succeed in the academic or industrial arenas of today and in the future.

 We have 49 current faculty trainers, 50 students, and three funded training grants, and the State of Texas provides $300 million per year for scientists in Texas to investigate the cancer problem.
 We have a flexible program with minimal course requirements and flexibility on the choice of elective courses.
-The Cancer Biology faculty is absolutely outstanding in using multidisciplinary modern methodologies with a cancer focus.
+The Cancer Biology faculty is absolutely outstanding in using multidisciplinary modern methodologies to focus on cancer.